bruna-fonseca/accenture-academy-challenges/README.md

 # Navegue até a pasta do projeto
 $ cd accenture-academy-challenges

-# Mude a branch para o projeto da calculadora
+# Mude a branch para o projeto do portfólio
-$ git checkout project/bookstore
+$ git checkout project/personal-portfolio

 # Instale as dependências
 $ npm install